oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 ## Introduction

 In this lab, you will review the status and performance of an entire enterprise.
 You will leverage the Stack Monitoring Enterprise Summary page to identify the number of resources in a down state, and the number of open alarms by severity.
-Additionally you will identify the list of Oracle Databases in a Not Reporting state.
+Additionally, you will identify the list of Oracle Databases in a Not Reporting state.
 Learn how to review performance metrics of the various tiers (e.g. E-Business Suite, PeopleSoft, WebLogic Server, Oracle Database, and Host).
 Finally, you will replace the Tablespace Utilization table, under the Oracle Database tier.

 Estimated time: 10 minutes